caseif/libarp/doc/SPEC.md

 Generators need not limit themselves to these values if they wish to use other compression schemes, but decompression support is not guaranteed by the specification.

+Only resources may be compressed.
+Directory listings are always stored uncompressed, irrespective of the package's compression field.

 Compression magic must not contain ASCII control characters.